neteasefans/knapsack-problem-with-forfeits-/README.md

 # KPF-knapsack-problem-with-forfeits-
-The benchmark instances used in our draft titled with "An effective hybrid search method for the quadratic knapsack problem with conflict graphs" are created by Dr. Xiaochuan Shi (shixiaochuan@whu.edu.cn) and friendly provided by Dr. Isma Dahmani (dahmani.isma@gmail.com).
+The benchmark instances used in our draft titled with "A hybrid evolutionary search method for the knapsack problem with forfeits" were firstly introduced by Dr. Cerulli (raffaele@unisa.it) and friendly provided by Dr. Raiconi (araiconi@unisa.it).

-The source code of the proposed algorithm HSM will be publicly available soon.
+The source code of the proposed algorithm HESM will be publicly available soon.

-Reference papers to the quadratic knapsack problem with conflict graphs (QKPCG):
+Reference papers to the knapsack problem with forfeits (KPF):

-Shi, X., Wu, L., & Meng, X. (2017).
-A new optimization model for the sustainable development: Quadratic knapsack problem with conflict graphs.
-Sustainability, 9(2), 1-10.

-Dahmani, I., & Hifi, M. (2021).
-A modified descent method-based heuristic for binary quadratic knapsack problems with conflict graphs.
-Annals of Operations Research, 298(1), 125-147.

-Dahmani, I., Hifi, M., Saadi, T., & Yousef, L. (2020).
-A swarm optimization-based search algorithm for the quadratic knapsack problem with conflict graphs.
-Expert Systems with Applications, 148, 113224.
+1. Cerulli, R., D'Ambrosio, C., Raiconi, A., \& Vitale, G. (2020).
+The Knapsack Problem with Forfeits.
+In: Ba\"{i}ou, M., Gendron, B., G\"{u}nl\"{u}k, O., \& Mahjoub, A. R. (Eds.), In International Symposium on Combinatorial Optimization, ISCO2020, Vol 12176 (pp. 263-272).
+Cham: Springer.

+2. Capobianco, G., D'Ambrosio, C., Pavone, L., Raiconi, A., Vitale, G., \& Sebastiano, F. (2022).
+A hybrid metaheuristic for the Knapsack Problem with Forfeits.
+Soft Computing, 26(2), 749-762.